boobam01/durian/README.md

 <a name=""></a>
 # durian

-The fourth of many fruits.
-Stinky. :stuck_out_tongue_closed_eyes:
+The Stinky Fruit. :stuck_out_tongue_closed_eyes:

-A C++11 very opinionated helper library for writing and working with _Harmony_.
+A very opinionated C++11 helper library for writing reactive/functional applications.

 If you compile in linux or Mac, use [Facebook folly](https://github.com/facebook/folly) instead.